High voltage thin film transistors integrated with MEMS

 The integration of high-voltage thin film transistors with a released MEMS process onto the same substrate is demonstrated.
 High voltage transistors capable of over 300 V actuation voltage are used to actuate released metal cantilevers and membranes with a low temperature fabri-cation process (< 350 ¢ªC) on glass substrates.
 This demonstration is an important step towards realizing MEMS arrays with integrated addressable drivers for applications which require high voltage, such as electrostatic MEMS devices on low temperature substrates (e.g. glass or flex).
 High voltage thin film transistors (HVTFT) provide the unique property of easily controlling high voltage (50 V to 300 V) using a standard input voltage range (0 V to 20V).
 To our knowledge this is the first demonstration of integrated HVTFT actuating released MEMS structures.

 - download PDF (617K)

 Chow, E. M. ; Lu, J. P. ; Ho, J. H. ; Shih, C. ; De Bruyker, D. ; Rosa, M. A. ; Peeters, E. High voltage thin film transistors integrated with MEMS.
 Transducers '05: 13th International Conference on Solid-State Sensors, Actuators and Microsystems; Digest of Technical Papers; 2005 June 5-9; Seoul; Korea.
 Piscataway NJ: IEEE; 2005; 2:1318-1321.

 Copyright © IEEE, 2005.
 Personal use of this material is permitted.
-However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.